-Enter or select information, as needed.
-The properties are the same ones for Tags.
-See Creating and Editing Tags.
+Enter or select information, as needed, all the properties are the same as in Tags (see Creating and Editing Tags).

-Assets let you configure additional metadata for your project when you have the Enterprise version of FactoryStudio.
-For example, you can organize the objects in your project into a hierarchy.
+If you have the Enterprise version of FactoryStudio, assets let you configure additional metadata for your project.
+For example, you can organize objects in your project, such as tags, devices, and alarms, into a hierarchy.
 This lets you group tags that are related to each other.
-The hierarchy may reflect such things as the area of your manufacturing floor or the location of your machinery.
+The hierarchy may reflect such things as areas of your manufacturing floor or the location of your machinery.

 To create assets:

-If you have the Enterprise version of FactoryStudio, you can create user-defined categories of data that you can use as tag metadata.
+If you have the Enterprise version of FactoryStudio, you can create user-defined categories of data that you can use as metadata for tags.
 Categories are useful for filtering, both when creating the project and during runtime.

 To create categories:

-All project tags are available in the runtime modules as .NET objects for the Tag Namespace.
+All project tags are available to the runtime modules as .NET objects at the Tag Namespace.

-All of the built-in tag types share a common set of properties and methods which are defined in the base class TagObj.
-The tags created from user defined templates are implemented by the base class UserType.
+All Built-in Tag Types share a common set of properties and methods defined in the base class TagObj.
+The Tags created from user defined templates are implemented by the base class UserType.